SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 replication s = map replicateBase s
 {% endhighlight %}

-So when we feed a string like  `"GATTACA"` to the `replication` function, we expect it to evaluate to `"GATTACA"`.
-Try it out with a few strings, you could a test function like the following would would tell you if the results are good.
+When we supply a sequence string to the `replication` function like `replication "GATTACA"`, it should give us `"GATTACA"` when it evaluates.
+You could try this out with various sequence strings, the empty string is an important test as well.
+Here's a little function to help test if the results are good.

 {% highlight haskell%}
 --True if the result of the replication function is the same as the input